IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“You can’t help people that don’t want to be helped.”

 ― <a href="https://en.wikipedia.org/wiki/John_Armstrong_(British_writer/philosopher)" target="_blank">John Armstrong</a>

+>“Two monks were arguing about a flag.
+One said: "The flag is moving."
+>
+>The other said: "The wind is moving."
+>
+>The sixth patriarch happened to be passing by.
+He told them: "Not the wind, not the flag; mind is moving."” <a href="https://sacred-texts.com/bud/glg/glg29.htm" target="_blank">Source</a>

+― <a href="https://en.wikipedia.org/wiki/The_Gateless_Barrier" target="_blank">The Gateless Barrier</a>

 >“I have seen a great people starving to death before my eyes [in India], and I am convinced that this exhaustion and starvation are due not, as their beneficiaries claim, to over-population and superstition, but to the **most sordid and criminal exploitation of one nation by another in all recorded history**.
 I propose to show that England has year by year been bleeding India to the point of death, and that self-government of India by the Hindus could not, within any reasonable probability, have worse results than the present form of alien domination.”